 When we’re scaling out a new control valve, vendors should support with every specification and recommend the right device for the application.
 Also, what is important to know is which type of control valve actuator is actually needed.

 This article will tell you all you need to know about control valve actuators, the part of a control valve that receives commands from the control system to create a force that moves a control valve.
-Control valve actuators do this either directly or through a control valve positioner, which converts digital or analog signal to pneumatic output.
+Control valve actuators do this either directly or through a control valve positioner, which converts digital or analog signals to pneumatic output.

 Control valve actuator types